Lake Hāwea

-Lake Hāwea is New Zealand's ninth largest lake.

-The lake is in the Otago Region at an altitude of 348 metres.
-It covers 141 km² and reaches 392 metres deep.
+Lake Hāwea is New Zealand's ninth largest lake located in the South Island's Otago Region at an altitude of 348 m.
+It covers approximately 151 km2 and is 392 m deep.

 Lake Hāwea is named after a Māori tribe who preceded the Waitaha people in the area.

-Lake Hāwea stretches 35 kilometres from north to south.
+Lake Hāwea stretches 35 km from north to south.
 It lies in a glacial valley formed during the last ice age, and is fed by the Hunter River.
-Nearby Lake Wānaka lies in a parallel glacial valley eight kilometres to the west.
-At their closest point, a rocky ridge called The Neck, the lakes are only 1000 metres apart.
+Nearby Lake Wānaka lies in a parallel glacial valley 8 km to the west.
+At their closest point, a rocky ridge called The Neck, the lakes are only 1 km apart.

-Lake Hāwea is dammed to the south by an ancient terminal moraine created some 10,000 years ago.
-In 1958 the lake was artificially raised 20 metres to store more water for increased hydroelectric power generation at the Roxburgh Dam.
+Lake Hāwea is dammed to the south by an ancient terminal moraine created 10 000 years ago.
+In 1958, the lake was artificially raised 20 metres to store more water for increased hydroelectric power generation at the Roxburgh Dam.